 Get Credit For Saving Money and Paying Your Other Bills

-There are a couple different ways you can start getting credit for non “credit” activities.
+There are a couple of different ways you can start getting credit for non “credit” activities.

 Experian Boost is a service that will collect data on your utility and cell phone payments to help improve your payment history.